Albert Piddington: Return to private practice and other activities

 In 1940, Piddington returned to the High Court as a plaintiff.
 Two years earlier, he had been seriously injured when struck by a motorcycle while crossing Phillip Street in Sydney; he sued for negligence.
 Unsuccessful in the Supreme Court of New South Wales, he appealed to the High Court.
 Piddington won the appeal but was unsuccessful in the retrial in the Supreme Court.

 Piddington's memoirs, "Worshipful Masters" was published in 1929.

+Personal life

+In 1896, Piddington married Marion Louisa O'Reilly, the daughter of an Anglican canon.
+She was active in the social reform of liberal sex education and as a promoter of eugenics.
+Their son Ralph became professor of anthropology at the University of Auckland.

 Piddington died in Mosman on 5 June 1945.